Spring Detox: Unplugged Meditation and Movement Retreat

 - Tibetan Singing Bowls: Sound and vibration with Singing Bowls can be used to achieve deep relaxation, reduce stress and create a healthy flow of energy through the physical and etheric body.

 - Yoga: We will practice mindful movement, coordinated with the breath, followed by guided relaxation, in order to achieve a deeper understanding of the interconnectedness of body and mind, and enjoy a deep sense of well-being.

 Together these practices provide a strong mind-body foundation to help transform daily living.

 When not in class, relax in the Center’s beautiful, tranquil environment.
 Enjoy the view from the patio or a nearby hike, curl up with a book in the library or contemplate the stars while sitting by the fire pit.

-- Intimate setting with personal access to the teachers
+- Intimate setting with personal access to the teacher

 - Interactive sessions with question and answer periods